hupratt/chirpy/_posts/2025-10-18-chirpy-on-k8s.md

 kubectl apply -f fs.yaml
 ```

-and attach to the toolbox container [we created earlier](https://chirpy.thekor.eu/posts/ceph/):
+and attach to the toolbox container [we created earlier](https://chirpy.thekor.eu/posts/ceph/) to see it:

 ```sh
 kubectl -n rook-ceph get cephfilesystem myfs -w